 Fernando Nogueira says:

-Found at a number of different locations throughout the city, this chain of Paris restaurants boasts an impressive menu filled with a wide variety of choices.
+Found at various locations throughout the city, this chain of Paris restaurants boasts an impressive menu filled with a wide variety of choices.
 These include everything from salads to seafood, along with plenty of meat dishes and more.
-Regular specials are offered and set menus are available at very reasonable prices.
-The drinks menu is also quite extensive and includes wines, champagnes, cocktails, beers and aperitifs.
+They offer regular specials and set menus at very reasonable prices, which makes it one of the top restaurants in Paris for anyone on a budget.
+The drinks menu is extensive as well and includes wines, champagnes, cocktails, beers and aperitifs.

 Claire Maelys Breñas says: